 A number of common medications can reduce tear production.
 These include diuretics (water pills) used for high blood pressure, heart failure, and chronic leg swelling; beta-blockers used for heart disease and high blood pressure; antihistamines used for allergies; birth control pills; some antidepressants; non-steroidal pain relievers; and isotretinoin, used to treat acne.

 To minimize evaporation of tears, which tends to be worse in arid environments, use a humidifier.
 This is particularly helpful in the winter and when forced hot air heat is used.
 A pan of water can be set on a woodstove.
-Wrap-around glasses and a hat with a brim can reduce the drying effect of the wind.
-Avoid tobacco smoke and other irritants.
 Take periodic eye breaks when reading, working at the computer, or driving for long periods of time.
 Close your eyes for several seconds, then blink repeatedly for several seconds to redistribute the tears over the surface of your eyes.
 Keep your computer screen below your eye level.

 Punctal plugs are small plastic devices that close off the tear drainage pathway, keeping the tears that are produced on the surface of the eye for a longer period of time.

 Medicated eye drops may be needed to help boost your natural tear production and lower the amount of inflammation on the ocular surface from chronic dry eye.
 These medications are safe to use long term and are dosed easily twice daily.